-No new accounting policies were adopted and the application of existing policies was not changed during 2018, except for the adoption of Accounting Standard Update 2016-14, which changed the required financial schedules presentation and disclosures for not-for-profit entities.
+No new accounting policies were adopted and the application of existing policies was not changed during 2019.
 We did not note any transactions the NPUCARF entered into during the year that were both significant and unusual, about which professional standards require us to inform you.